doda25-team16/operation/README.md

 ### Flexible Configuration

 The services are configured to be flexible using environment variables.
-You can override the default ports by setting them in your terminal session before running docker compose.
+You can override the default ports by setting them in your terminal session or by setting them in a .env file before running docker compose.

 | Variable  | Service  | Default  | Description  |